Eksapsy/myProjects/README.md

 # myProjects

 My first github repository.
 Didn't even do it right damn.
-Back then, I thought that in a repository you can should throw many projects together.
-Hahahah
+Back then, I thought that in a repository you should throw a bunch of projects together.
+Hahahah, oh god.

 So, it's a Console Based Menu Navigator.